gmukku/AI_Ops_Project/README.md

 The project flow:
 - Model Building, Experimentation using Kubeflow
 - Model Deployment using Kubernetes
-- Model Moitoring using Evidently
+- Model Monitoring using Evidently